Our story from 1969

 Andrew was to add a substantial supplement to Robin's catalogue in 1985 and then develop it further with several editions of his own Guitarist's Repertoire Guide.
 Since then the business has diversified and developed into a truly international retailer, dispatching goods to most countries worldwide.
 It was during this time that the Spanish Guitar Centre re-branded as Guitarnotes™ not only to reflect the importance of printed guitar music to its core business, but to maintain a distinct identity from other unaffiliated businesses in the UK of a similar name active at this time.

-This period also saw the further promotion of both upcoming and established talent with opportunities of a performance platform for graduate students and others in the Guitar Centre's intimate cellar recitals.
+This period also saw the further promotion of both developing and established talent with opportunities of a performance platform for graduate students and others in the Guitar Centre's intimate cellar recitals.
 Guitarists including Decca recording artist Nicola Hall, RNCM graduates Selina Madeley, Australian Carolyn Kidd, Icelander Arnaldur Arnarson and RAM graduate Fiona Richardson, among others gave well-received concerts to enthusiastic packed houses.
 There were also collaborations with BBC Radio 3 at this time who recorded a number of SGC promoted concerts for broadcast by international artists such as Ichiro Suzuki(Japan) and Goran Sollscher(Sweden).
 A truly golden age!

 The 1990's also saw the emergence of the Spanish Guitar Centre as the appointed exclusive distributor for a number of diverse specialist UK and international guitar music publishers, a role which continues to this day with their appointment in 2019 to distribute EEE(Cuba), publishers of the music of Leo Brouwer.